 iii) Bifurcation of the mutually held properties if any.

 iv) Rectification and correction of any records regarding the status of marriage, nomination, etc.

-- The Mutual Divorce Agreement in India before the family courts should contain all particulars including the name, address, age of both the parties with their photographs.
+- The agreement for mutual divorce in India should contain all particulars including the name, address, age of both the parties with their photographs.

 - Mutual Divorce Agreement should also contain the date and place of marriage and places of stay of the parties during their matrimony, giving the period of stay.

-- Mutual Divorce Agreement before the family court should also contain the number of children if any with their age or date of birth.
+- It should also contain the number of children if any with their age or date of birth.

-- The Mutual Divorce Agreement before the family court should especially contain the entire details of the properties of both the parties including their movable as well as immovable properties with their number, value, etc.
+- The Mutual Divorce Agreement should especially contain the entire details of the properties of both the parties including their movable as well as immovable properties with their clear identification number, value, etc.

 - It must contain the mode of distribution of the said properties and the process for transfer of the title of the property if any in the process of mutual divorce.

-- The agreement should also contain the date of which the parties are living separately and their locations with address at the time of the mutual divorce.
+- The agreement should also contain the date from which the parties are living separately and their locations with address at the time of the mutual divorce.

 - Draft of the mutual divorce agreement should clearly indicate the legal proceedings if any instituted or pending between the parties with the entire details of the case numbers, FIR numbers etc.

 - It should clearly include the aspect that the entire dispute between the parties is being settled under the agreement and no claims of any past or future are payable in any manner which is not covered under the agreement for mutual divorce in India.

 - The Mutual Divorce Agreement should clearly spell that all proceedings, complaints, etc. stand settled under the agreement and no claim, counterclaim, etc. remain against each other, and any future complaint shall be treated as null and void if made after the agreement and both the parties shall be at liberty to close all proceedings by filing the copy of the settlement between the parties.